José Luis Manzano: Energy and oil

-Building
+Construction

 Manzano also works with Vila in the construction industry through their industrial construction company Pamar SA, which specializes in building gas pipelines and has more than 35 years of experience in the market.
 Pamar works in Latin American countries creating oil and gas pipelines, process plants, electricity distribution networks, fiber optic networks and sanitation works.
 Pamar S.A. was recognized as the leader of the "Central West Gas Pipeline System", the largest of its kind in Argentina, covering more than 500 kilometers.
 Its biggest customers are YPF, TGS, TGN and EDEMSA.

 The Vila-Manzano group became part of Metrogas, after British Gas (BG) agreed to sell its holdings to the company Integra Gas Distribution LLC, owned by the Mendoza holding company.
-Integra is the second largest shareholder (17% of total shares) of the company after YPF.
+This deal would have given Integra Capital control over 7% of the company's shares.

-Metrogas distributes more than 19% of the total gas supplied in the country and is the only gas distribution service provider in and around Buenos Aires.
-It covers more than 2,150 square kilometers and has 15,800 kilometers of pipeline.
-It has more than 2.3 million customers.
+However on 30 November 2012 state owned company YPF exercised their pre-emption right and bought all the shares that Integra had bought, alongside the rest of the shares that were still controlled by British Gas.

 Wine production

 In 1998, Manzano entered the wine industry.
 He created Grupo Vitivinícola de Tupungato, which operates Los Algarrobos estate in San Juan, and vineyards and a winery in Tupungato, Mendoza.

-The winery owns 1,533 hectares of fields which are located around 1,200–1,500 meters above sea level.
-Thirty hectares are taken up by vineyards, which produce raw materials for the wines that are sold in domestic and foreign markets.
-The winery has an output capacity of 1 million liters of wine per year.
+The winery spans 1,533 hectares at 1,200–1,500 meters above sea level, with 30 hectares of vineyards.
+It produces 1 million liters of wine annually for domestic and international markets.

 In the same building as the winery is a restaurant known as La Tupiña in Gualtallary, owned by the Viticulture Group of Tupungato.